Jake Bentley: Florida Atlantic

 In early 2022, it was announced that Bentley was joining the Florida Atlantic football program as a graduate assistant, working with head coach Willie Taggart.

 North Alabama

 On December 8, 2022, he was announced as the quarterbacks coach at North Alabama.

+Rock Hill High School (SC)

+On May 3, 2024, Bentley was hired by Rock Hill High School in South Carolina as their quarterbacks coach, co-offensive coordinator and passing game coordinator.

+Nation Ford High School (SC)

+On January 8, 2025, Bentley was hired as the head coach at Nation Ford High School in Fort Mill, South Carolina.

+Head coaching record

 Personal life

-His stepbrother Chas Dodd played quarterback at Rutgers and is now a graduate assistant strength and conditioning coach at the University of Miami.
+His stepbrother, Chas Dodd, played quarterback at Rutgers and is now a graduate assistant strength and conditioning coach at the University of Miami.